 Please let me know if you have any questions about this beautiful town!

-Did you find this post useful?
+Did you find this post on how to spend one day in Rothenburg useful?
 Please let me know by liking/commenting below or sharing this post on social media!
 Thank you!!